Chicago Health Atlas

 Jim Alexander is the Executive Director of the Otho S. A. Sprague Memorial Institute.
 His thinking about health information has been critical to the direction of this project.

-Patrice Coleman is the Project Coordinator.
-Her primary role is to work with new data partners to get aggregate health data and point-level health care locations onto the Atlas.
+Rob Paral of Rob Paral and Associates is the Data Manager and his primary role is to work with new data partners to get aggregate health data and point-level health care locations onto the Atlas.

 Derek Eder, Consultant/ Technology Developer, Smart Chicago Collaborative